 The continued rise in this number is a shocking indictment of the failure of Europe’s economic policy and the euro as an economic project, the prospect that some form of rate reduction will help Europe’s economy completely misses the point as to why Europe is in the mess it is in.

 , while the continued fall in bond yields in the peripheral economies of Italy and Spain have taken the pressure off borrowing costs just when these countries needed them the most.

 just under a year ago, bought EU leaders some valuable time which they have completely wasted as political and economic reforms have stalled across Europe, and politicians have allowed partisan and vested interests to prevent further progress.

 There is an argument for stating that the ECB’s actions have actually prolonged the crisis by allowing politicians to hang back

 , in some cases necessary labour market reforms, and continue to expect the more solvent countries in Europe to bankroll their excesses.

-in the weaker countries, we have seen with every turn of the austerity wheel that as soon as the pressure for reform is loosened Greek, Spanish and Italian leaders have rowed back on their promises to reform, in a shabby display of naked self-interest.
+in the weaker countries, we have seen with every turn of the austerity wheel that as soon as the pressure for reform is loosened Greek, Spanish and Italian leaders have rowed back on their promises to reform, in a shabby display of naked self-interest

 As such any thoughts that Germany will somehow shift away from its attitude of sound money to a less austere approach are fanciful at best.

 to do what is necessary to implement unpopular, in some cases, necessary economic reforms to make their economies more competitive.